 Facility owners or operators are required-to notify immediately local, state (and in some cases federal) authorities following the release of a listed extremely hazardous substance in an amount that exceeds the reportable quantity for that particular substance.
 It is the responsibility of the owner/operator of the facility from which hazardous materials have been released to notify the County Warning Point that a release has occurred.
 Specific information to be included in the facility's initial and follow-up messages is identified in Figure 4-1.
-In the event that the State Watch Office (State Warning Point) receives notification of a release from a source other than the County Warning Point, the State Watch Office will immediately notify the county warning point.
+In the event that the State Watch Office (State Warning Point, the State Watch Office will immediately notify the county warning point.
 Following a reportable release the facility owner or operator must: